-In AstraZeneca, briefing and argument on cross-motions for summary judgment is complete.
-AstraZeneca, No. 1:21-cv-27 (D. Del.), ECF No. 103.
 In PhRMA, dispositive motions were fully briefed as of October 12.
 See PhRMA, No. 8:21-cv-198 (D. Md.), ECF Nos.
 26, 29, 31, 32.

 On December 20, 2021, after availing itself of a 30-day extension as of right, Sanofi and AstraZeneca each filed motions to stay the ADR process pending resolution of their-and the other-federal court cases challenging the Government's authority to enforce 340B Program requirements, including all available appeals, and completion of rulemaking related to the proposed new ADR rule.
-NACHC has not yet responded to the motions, but opposes any further delay in the ADR process.
+NACHC opposed the motions.
+On February 11, 2022, the ADR Panel rejected the motions.
+Sanofi and AstraZeneca, after securing a two-week extension, must submit their responses in the ADR process on or before March 28, 2022.

-In light of the foregoing, the parties propose the stay in this matter remain in effect through March 3, 2022, on which date an additional joint status report-which will indicate proposed next steps for this matter-will be due.
+In light of the foregoing, the parties propose the stay in this matter remain in effect through June 3, 2022, on which date an additional joint status report-which will indicate proposed next steps for this matter-will be due.

-Dated: January 3, 2022
+Dated: March 3, 2022

+Respectfully submitted,

-Respectfully submitted, s/Rosie Dawn Griffin
+s/Rosie Dawn Griffin

 Matthew S. Freedus (DC 475887)

 Rosie Dawn Griffin (DC 1035462)

 Feldesman Tucker Leifer Fidell LLP

 1129 20th St. NW, 4th Floor

 Washington, DC 20036

 (202) 466-8960

 mfreedus@ftlf.com

 rgriffin@ftlf.com